-- Exams: There are 2 exams in this course (midterm & final).
+Exams: There are 2 exams in this course (midterm & final).
 Exams are in 3 parts: 1) multiple choice covering important terminology, concepts, and people; 2) short answer questions predominantly covering principles/theories presented in class; and 3) critical thinking essay questions designed to allow students to apply knowledge to practical problems.
 Material in the course is hierarchical, with ideas and concepts building upon each other throughout the semester.
-Therefore, each exam/assignment is effectively cumulative. - Labs: There will be 9 quantitative labs throughout the course to help you further your understanding of various quantitative methods in wildlife ecology and conservation.
+Therefore, each exam/assignment is effectively cumulative.

+- Labs:There will be 9 Excel-based computer labs throughout the course to help you further your understanding of various quantitative methods in wildlife ecology and conservation.
 These labs DIRECTLY RELATE TO YOUR TERM PROJECTS.
 You will work in assigned pairs to go through the exercises, but you will hand in your homework assignments separately.
 You are expected to remain in lab for the entire period.
 If you finish early, you likely have not spent enough time tweaking the models to truly understand how they work.
-Lab assignments are considered homework and should be done after (not during) class.
+Lab assignments are considered homework, and should be done after (not during) class.
 Assignments will be due 1 week later, at the beginning of class.
 If you do not hand it in by the time class starts, a 5pt penalty will be imposed for each day the assignment is late until you reach 0.
 ATTENDANCE IS MANDATORY, unless there is a documented excuse.
 If you miss lab without a documented excuse, you will earn a zero for that assignment.
 If you do miss a lab, it is your responsibility to contact the TA and make arrangements to complete the assignment.
-Remaining lab periods will be dedicated to generating population models for your term project (see Project Tasks below). - Term Project: You and your partner will be assigned a NJ species that is managed, monitored, or conserved.
-Your task will be to develop a management plan for that species.
-The plan will include a general biology/ecology of the species, the reasons for needing management (e.g., game species, endangered species, overabundant), and a quantitative assessment of its population status.
-You will then use the models learned in class to devise a strategy for managing the population to achieve specific management goals.
-You will turn in a written plan, and you will deliver a 15-20 minute virtual presentation during one of the last two lab periods. - Project Tasks: In some weeks, there will also be an assigned Project Task.
+Remaining lab periods will be dedicated to generating population models for your term project (see Project Tasks below). - Project: You and your partner will be assigned a NJ species that is managed, monitored, or conserved.
+You will then be paired with a professional who works with your assigned species, and you will spend at least one day in the field with your mentor.
+Your task will be to develop a conservation/management plan for that species, drawing upon research, readings, and interviews with your mentor.
+More details will be provided in class.
+You will turn in a report and prepare a 15-20 minute presentation for class. - Project Tasks: On some lab days, there will also be an assigned Project Task.
 These tasks are designed to provide you class time to work on your term projects and to seek help from the course instructors.
-Details for each task will be provided on the day of lab, and you are expected to work on these throughout the semester.
-Do not wait until the last minute to throw your project together.
+Details for each task will be provided on the day of lab, and completed tasks will be collected on the due date.